lwiest/StarRaiders/README.md

 During the last years, as a hobby afterhours project, I reverse engineered a complete, extensively documented assembly language source code of STAR RAIDERS.
 I reverse engineered the source code directly from the binary file of the ROM cartridge, finishing it in September 2015.

-This repo contains both the reverse engineered
+This GitHub repository contains both the reverse engineered
 * assembly source code input ([StarRaiders.source.asm.txt](StarRaiders.source.asm.txt)) and
 * assembly source code output ([StarRaiders.source.txt](StarRaiders.source.txt)).